Skip to content

 5. GTM Alignment Matrix

-The GTM Alignment Matrix defines how marketing integrates with sales, client success, and product teams throughout the revenue lifecycle.
-This matrix specifies handoff points, shared metrics, and collaborative workflows.
-The matrix addresses the primary cause of pipeline unpredictability: misaligned execution between revenue functions through explicit agreements on who owns what activities at each demand state.
+The GTM Alignment Matrix defines how marketing integrates with sales, client success, and product teams throughout the revenue lifecycle, specifying handoff points, shared metrics, and collaborative workflows.
+Pipeline unpredictability has one primary cause: misaligned execution between revenue functions.
+The matrix fixes that through explicit agreements on who owns what at each demand state.

 Core Components: